theBrianCui/CSC-143-Notes/01.08/README.md

 # IntelliJ, Test-Driven Development, Debugging, Project 0

-## Hey Siri, what's the weather like?
+## Hey Siri, what's the weather like next Monday?

 *There is a 40% chance of snow next week!*